PritomDas/Project-Management/README.md

 | Historical Tweet mode | In this mode, the tweet data from the past days (from given date of beginning) are collected, organized into batches and uploaded.
 In this mode there are no time constraints, and hence basic preprocessing (such as removing unnecessary fields from tweet JSON) and sentiment extraction are done before uploading. |
 | Real time Stream mode | In this mode, the tweet data from real time stream are collected and uploaded.
 Since we are streaming real time data, additional tasks such as preprocessing and sentiment extraction creates an overhead.
 Hence, the tweet stream are not processed and the tweet JSON data is uploaded as is. |

-We use [AWS Comprehend](https://aws.amazon.com/comprehend/), which is a NLP service provided by AWS, to extract the sentiment from the tweet.
+We use [Project Management Principles and Practices Specialization](https://www.coursera.org/specializations/project-management), which is a NLP service provided by AWS, to extract the sentiment from the tweet.
 As mentioned above, in [Historical Tweet mode](./airflow/search_tweets.py) we do the sentiment extraction before uploading and in [Real time Stream mode](./airflow/stream_tweets.py) we should setup our data pipelines to do the sentiment extraction after uploading.

 #### Explore and Assess the Data